IDF tells families of 4 Israeli hostages held in Gaza ‘they are no longer alive’ - KESQ

 The IDF said the decision to pronounce the four hostages dead was based on intelligence and was confirmed by a Ministry of Health expert committee, in coordination with the Ministry of Religious Services and the Chief Rabbi of Israel.

-The circumstances of their deaths in Hamas captivity are still under examination, according to the IDF.
+The circumstances of their deaths in Hamas captivity are still under examination, according to the IDF, which says it uses a “a wide variety of methods to gather information about the hostages who remain in the Gaza Strip.”

 Chief spokesperson for the IDF, Rear Admiral Daniel Hagari, said “Their loved ones were killed a few months ago during Hamas captivity in Gaza and their bodies are still being held by Hamas.
 We assess that the four of them were killed while together in the area of Khan Younis during an operation there against Hamas.”